RichardLuo0/cxx-module-generator/README.md

 By using modules, the build time decreases dramatically.

 ## Notice
-This tool still in early development and doesn't always work.
+This tool is still in early development and doesn't always work.
-* Symbol with internal linkage can not be exported.
+* Symbols with internal linkage can not be exported.
+However, a workaround is to include them in a header file.
+This can be enabled with `--internal-linkage-as-header` option.

 ## Usage
 For example, to convert boost/json.hpp, the module name is boost.json, use `cmg boost/json.hpp --name=boost.json --namespace=boost::json --`.
 Do not forget the `--` at the end of command.
 It means ignore any `compile_commands.json` in current directory (which most probably you do not have one).